Eldar4Levi/neon-rush/workflow_state.md

 - [x] Simplified trail particle creation to always generate when game is playing
 - [x] Increased background speed effect multiplier to 3.0 for more visible vertical movement
 - [x] Added debug logging to track trail particle creation and ball movement
+- [x] Created comprehensive About page with detailed game explanation
+- [x] Added About page to navigation system and main menu
+- [x] Included game features, surface types, scoring system, and tips in About page
+- [x] Fixed difficulty progression to be more frequent (every 200 points = 1 level)
+- [x] Updated color progression thresholds (2 colors: levels 1-2, 3 colors: levels 3-5, 4 colors: levels 6+)
+- [x] Updated About page to reflect new faster progression system
+- [x] Implemented advanced color strategy system with 8 colors (red, blue, green, yellow, purple, orange, cyan, pink)
+- [x] Created mixed approach difficulty system with Easy/Normal/Hard modes
+- [x] Added strategic gameplay where player colors don't always match obstacle colors
+- [x] Updated obstacle generation to use dynamic color strategies based on level
+- [x] Enhanced About page with new color system and strategic gameplay tips
+- [x] Implemented world-based system where each surface is a unique world
+- [x] Created world-specific scoring, achievements, and rankings for all 6 surfaces
+- [x] Added useWorldManager hook for managing world-specific data
+- [x] Updated GameTypes with WorldScore, WorldStats, and WorldAchievement interfaces
+- [x] Enhanced game logic to track current world and save world-specific scores
+- [x] Updated About page to reflect world system with unique descriptions for each world
+- [x] Fixed TypeScript compilation errors and resolved all linting issues
+- [x] Fixed SurfaceType import conflicts and dependency array errors
+- [x] Resolved "Property 'world' doesn't exist" runtime error
+- [x] World system is fully functional and ready for gameplay